finanalyst/rakuast-rakudoc-render/Render.md

 The following describes choices that are left by RakuDoc v2 to the renderer.

 ## Templates
-An **RPO** contains two sets of templates, one to be used for testing, as can be seen in the `xt/` directory, and a default set of Text templates.
+An **RPO** contains a default set of Text templates.

 The aim of the text templates is that they are the lowest level templates needed to render any RakuDoc source.

-When a renderer is needed to output a new format, eg., HTML, the renderer instantiates an **RPO** and attaches new templates to it using the `add-template( Pair $p )` method or the `add-templates( Hash $h )` method.
+When a renderer is needed to output a new format, eg., HTML, the renderer instantiates an **RPO** and attaches new templates to it using the `add-template( Pair $p, :source )` method or the `add-templates( Hash $h, :source )` method.
+Setting the `source` option to some value will help determine which module introduced the templates.

 The design of the Templates object means that new additions to the object push the previous definition onto a linked list, and so they will always be available by default.